WPForms vs Gravity Forms is frequently debated among website owners as one of the best WordPress drag-and-drop form builder plugins.

 This is where integration with third-party services comes into play.

-Personally, I will agree that both WPForms and Gravity forms need to do more in this area.
+I agree that WPForms and Gravity Forms must do more in this area.
 They need to encourage developers to contribute to the functionalities of their web forms.

-For example, this plugin add-on lets you style your contact forms created with WPForms.
-It brings beauty to your form.
+For example, this plugin add-on lets you style contact forms created with WPForms, bringing beauty to your form.

 You can design stylish webforms with it.
-Change background color, button color, add images, radios, border, font size, font family, etc.
+Change the background color and button color, and add images, radios, border, font size, font family, etc.

-On the other hand, Gravity forms have a page on the website for third-party extensions as well as on the WordPress.org
+On the other hand, Gravity Forms has a page on the website for third-party extensions and WordPress.org.

 Gravity Forms Constant Contact – Add leads to your list when users submit a form.

-When it comes to pricing, there a several options you need to investigate before making the choice.
+When it comes to pricing, there are several options you need to investigate before making a choice.

-And you have to put your option against your business needs to make the right decision.
+You must put your options against your business needs to make the right decision.
 For example, do you want to create a conversational form, add spam protection, file uploads, etc

-WPForms have forever free options for those with a simple contact form need.
-It comes with limited form features.
+WPForms offers forever-free options for those who need a simple contact form.
+However, it comes with limited form features.

 Let’s walk through some of the options…